Lower Sackville, Nova Scotia

-Lower Sackville is a community within the urban area of Halifax Regional Municipality, in Nova Scotia, Canada.
+Lower Sackville is a suburban community of the Halifax Regional Municipality, Nova Scotia, Canada.

 History

-Before the European colonization in 1749, the Mi'kmaq lived in this area for thousands of years.
+Before European colonization in 1749, the Mi'kmaq lived in this area for thousands of years.

 In August 1749, Captain John Gorham, acting on orders from Governor Edward Cornwallis to establish a military fort named Fort Sackville.
 (The community was named after George Germain, 1st Viscount Sackville.).
-As the community grew, the oak trees that lined the main drive were cut down one-by-one due to poor urban planning.
-As more homes were desired, the farmlands made way for further urbanization.

-In the 1950s and 1960s it was a destination for Haligonians seeking entertainment at the drive-in theater, a harness racing track (Sackville Downs), and a World War II bomber-plane ice cream place.
+In the 1950s and 1960s it was a destination for Haligonians seeking entertainment at a drive-in cinema, a harness racing track (Sackville Downs), and an World War II bomber-plane ice cream parlour.
 Sackville Downs closed in 1986.

-A result of its unincorporated status before 1996, Lower Sackville and adjacent unincorporated communities such as Middle Sackville and Upper Sackville did not benefit from appropriate planning and are examples of urban sprawl.
-The community's growth reflects its north-central location within the urban area, near the communities of Dartmouth and Halifax.
-Proximity to Bayers Lake Business Park, Burnside Business Park, and the Downtowns of Halifax give the community the advantages of employment-opportunities--and--services of a larger municipality, and is typical of most commuter communities experiencing growth in North America.
+Lower Sackville experienced intensive suburban development from the 1970s onward due to new highway connections as well as a major development scheme by the Nova Scotia Housing Commission, later the Nova Scotia Department of Housing.
+Suburbanization contributed to a decline in agriculture in the community.

-Before amalgamation into the Municipality of Halifax in 1996, Lower Sackville was an unincorporated part of Halifax County.
+Before amalgamation into the Halifax Regional Municipality in 1996, Lower Sackville was an unincorporated part of Halifax County.

-On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) were turned into communities of a single-tier municipality named Halifax Regional Municipality.
-Subsequently, Lower Sackville was turned into a community within the new Municipality of Halifax.
+On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) became communities of a single-tier municipality named Halifax Regional Municipality.

-Today, Lower Sackville is a thriving bedroom community of the Municipality of Halifax with many established businesses, parks, and places of interest.
+Today, Lower Sackville is a commuter town of Halifax home to many established businesses, parks, and places of interest.

 Geography

 According to the 2013 Halifax Regional Municipality Urban Forest Master Plan, the community of Lower Sackville covers approximately 566 ha of land area.

-Lower Sackville is east of Lucasville; north--north-east of Bedford; south-east of Middle Sackville; and south-west of Windsor Junction.
+Lower Sackville is east of Lucasville; north—north-east of Bedford; south-east of Middle Sackville; and south-west of Windsor Junction.

 The community is located approximately 18 km from Downtown Dartmouth, approximately 27 km from Downtown Halifax, and approximately 25 km from Halifax Stanfield International Airport.